kytos/documentation/tutorials/napps/how_to_use_kytos_with_mininet.rst

 .. code-block:: console

- $ kytos napps install kytos/of_core kytos/of_l2ls kytos/of_lldp
+ $ kytos napps install kytos/of_core \
+    kytos/storehouse \
+    kytos/topology \
+    kytos/flow_manager \
+    kytos/of_l2ls \
+    kytos/of_lldp

 Now your Napps are installed, enabled and running.

-You can also verify the state of each NApp by running the comamnd:
+You can also verify the state of each NApp by running the command:

 .. code-block:: console